TNDC2002/PEproject/documents/report.md

 | Trần Ngọc Duy Chương | 17197 |

 ## Introduction
-- Overview:
+### Overview:
-    - Our movie renting website:
-        - Allows users to browse through a catalog of available movies and rent specific titles for a limited period of time by paying a rental fee.
-        - Enables users to create an account on our website to access features such as user reviews and ratings, personalized recommendations based on viewing history, and a search function to help them find specific titles.
-        - Offers a secure payment system to process transactions.
-        - Aims to provide a convenient and affordable rental model for our users.
-        - Strives to offer a diverse and high-quality selection of movies for rent on our website.
+Our movie renting website allows users to browse through a catalog of available movies and rent specific titles for a limited period of time by paying a rental fee.
+Users can create an account on our website to access features such as user reviews and ratings, personalized recommendations based on viewing history, and a search function to help them find specific titles.
+Our website offers a secure payment system to process transactions and aims to provide a convenient and affordable rental model for our users.
+We also strive to offer a diverse and high-quality selection of movies for rent on our website.

-- Technology:
+### Technology:
-    - MERN
+>MERN
+    >- Mongo
+    >- Express
+    >- React
+    >- NodeJs
 - MUI
-    -

 ## UI
-    >- Overview
+### Overview:
-      - Visually appealing and easy to navigate
-      - Includes a prominent search bar for quick movie searches
-      - Provides categories or filters to browse through different genres or types of movies
-      - Prioritizes user reviews and ratings, displaying them prominently and allowing users to easily leave feedback
-      - Provides clear and concise information about rental terms and fees, as well as instructions for how to rent and watch movies on the platform
-      - Intuitive and user-friendly, allowing easy navigation through the rental process
-      - Responsive and accessible, optimized for both desktop and mobile devices
-      - Provides a secure and reliable payment system to ensure safe and efficient transactions.
+Our website's UI is designed to be visually appealing and easy to navigate.
+It includes a prominent search bar for quick movie searches and provides categories or filters to browse through different genres or types of movies.
+User reviews and ratings are prioritized, displayed prominently, and users can easily leave feedback.
+The UI provides clear and concise information about rental terms and fees, as well as instructions for how to rent and watch movies on the platform.
+It is intuitive and user-friendly, allowing easy navigation through the rental process, and is responsive and accessible, optimized for both desktop and mobile devices.
+A secure and reliable payment system is provided to ensure safe and efficient transactions.

-    >- Each Pages
-    - Image
+### Pages and Images:
+Each page on our website is designed to be user-friendly and informative, with relevant images to accompany movie titles and descriptions.

 ## Functionality
     - Functions